HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/assettracker-hardware.md

 Example Daisy Chain Deployment
 ```

-For installing AssetTracker in multiple racks in a row, you may daisy-chain up to five Expansion Hubs to a single gateway.
+For installing AssetTracker in multiple racks in a row, you may daisy-chain up to five Expansion Hubs to a single Gateway.
 The maximum length of the cables from the Gateway to the last Expansion Hub in the chain must not exceed _20 meters (65 feet)_.

 Each Master Module has an address between 1 (one) and 5 (five).
 Each Master Module must have a _unique_ address in the Daisy Chain configuration.
 The address specification is printed on the Master Module tag.